-“I just thought, ‘I want to work, I really enjoy this’ and ended up running a restaurant, and then supervising restaurants — I worked with franchisees, consulting them on their business,”
+“I just thought, ‘I want to work, I really enjoy this’ and ended up running a restaurant, and then supervising restaurants — I worked with franchisees, consulting them on their business,” she says.

 “That was a real learning curve because I was probably 25, 26, and most franchisees are 50 or 60-year-old business people and that’s quite weird, supervising someone who’s lived quite a life, on how to run their business.”

 In 2007, shortly after the Leitch Review of Skills was published, Husband was headhunted to run McDonalds’s education programme.